Moulouya River

-The Moulouya River (وادي ملوية) is a 520 km river in Morocco.
+وادي ملوية) is a 520 km river in Morocco.
 Its sources are located in the Ayashi mountain in the Middle Atlas.
 It empties into the Mediterranean Sea near Saïdia, in northeast Morocco.

 Water level in the river often fluctuates.
 The river is used for irrigation and is dammed by the Hassan II and Mohamed V Dams.

 History

 The river was historically known as Malva (Anglicized: Malve), Malua, Malvam, Mulva, Mulucha, or Molochath flumen, the names possibly related to the Semitic root melach or malach, meaning "salt".
 Maurice Besnier suggested that the lower parts of the river were used for salt production, but no material confirmation has been found.

 From the end of the fourth to the beginning of the third centuries BC, the Mulucha formed the boundary between the Kingdom of the Mauri to the west and the Kingdom of the Masaesylli to the east.
 Mentioned as Mulucha by Titus Livius (also known as Livy).